 You Will Eliminate the Bedtime Battles

-Kids may resist going to sleep for a couple of reasons.
+Kids may resist going to sleep for a couple of reasons (separation anxiety at bedtime, for instance).
 As some of you have realized, poor sleep can undoubtedly lead to increased conflict and resistance at bedtime the next night.

 When your kids have poor sleep patterns, you may notice poor behavior, power struggles, and temper tantrums in them.